TacticalMetaphysics/LiSE/README.md

 versions of the networkx graph classes are in the ``allegedb`` directory, and use the same license.
 The rest of the LiSE source files are licensed under the terms of the GNU General Public License version
-3. See the text of the license in the file gpl-3.0.txt
+3. See each directory for a copy of each license.